 Convection is heat transfer by motion, when the fluid being heated moves away from the source of heat, taking the energy with it.
 It explains why hot air rises and why hot water is less dense than cold water.
 It also is responsible for why water can boil.
 As warm water already heated by the heat source rises, colder water at the surface descends, and the cycle continues until boiling.

-Although the cup was burnt at the bottom, it did not catch fire due to convection.
+Measuring the water after it has started boiling Although the cup was burnt at the bottom, it did not catch fire due to convection. |

 No comments: